CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/6.K8s/README.md

 :tada: Your Kubernetes control-plane has initialized successfully!

-To start using your cluster, you need to run the following as a regular user:
+:round_pushpin: To start using your cluster, you need to run the following as a regular user:

 ```
 $ mkdir -p $HOME/.kube